Skipper-is/micropython_farmOS.py/README.md

     farm = micropython_farmOS.farmOS(hostname, username, password)

-In order to use the module, you will need to get an OAuth2 token and  C🍪okie
+In order to use the module, you will need to get an Bearer token and  C🍪okie

     farm.authenticate()  # Returns true if it has been succesful